 If you intend to live in the home, you’ll have to get to work somehow.
 You will also have to shop, go to your doctor’s office, get kids to school, and so on.
-So, of all the questions you should ask the neighbors before you buy a home in Los Angeles, this one is probably near the top.
+So, of all the questions you should ask the neighbors before you buy a home in Riverside, this one is probably near the top.

 Sure, you can find out on your own what services and amenities are located comfortably close by.
 But only people who live in the neighborhood can give you the real low-down.
 They can tell you all about road conditions, rush-hour traffic, and parking availability.
-Before buying that home in Los Angeles, you’ll want to know how much time you’ll spend driving.
+Before buying that home in Riverside, you’ll want to know how much time you’ll spend driving.

 3. Is the neighborhood safe?

-Safety and security are top considerations as well, and should definitely be among the questions you should ask the neighbors before you buy a home in Los Angeles.
+Safety and security are top considerations as well, and should definitely be among the questions you should ask the neighbors before you buy a home in Riverside.
 Local municipalities and the local police department can provide you statistics on local crime, but it’s the neighbors who can tell exactly what’s going on with respect to safety and crime.